slevithan/regex-recursion/README.md

 // → '(bar (baz) blah)'
 ```

-Because the generated pattern is used without Regex+, you can't include Regex+'s extended syntax like insignificant whitespace, atomic groups, possessive quantifiers, or non-recursive subroutines.
+Because the generated pattern is used without Regex+, you can't include Regex+'s extended syntax like insignificant whitespace, atomic groups, possessive quantifiers, and non-recursive subroutines.

 ## 🏷️ About